Kubernetes指南

 • Each namespace automatically conjures a default service account.

-• The token controller keeps an eye out for any freshly spawned service accounts, creating a corresponding secret for each one.
+• The token controller keeps an eye out for any freshly spawned service accounts, creating a corresponding for each one.

 • With the ServiceAccount Admission Controller activated